oedwin/HighWayAssistant/README.md

 # HighWayAssistant
 This is my final year project, it helps travelers to locate places like Restaurants, Hospitals, petrol stations and so on while traveling.
+I need when a user clicks on the marker of any place another screen is opened show the place name, address, contact information and a user can be able to call to the place from that screen so i was requesting that you help me contribute to the project, I know the code may not be clean but am sorry am just learning android development so you can just help.
+Thanks

 ### Code